-Art Education provides students with a strong foundation in art studio and art history, along with the theory and practices of art education.
-Art Education graduates are prepared for careers in K-12 art education.
+Art Education graduates are prepared for careers in K-12 art education — provided with a strong foundation in art studio and art history, along with the theory and practices of art education.

 The nationally accredited and state certified art education teacher licensure program in the School of Art & Visual Studies provides a unique four-year undergraduate program in which more than 65 percent of our students graduate with a dual degree in studio art and art education.
 Our program in art education prepares students in the liberal arts tradition with courses that encourage creative thinking, intellectual reasoning, and exploration of humanities, culture and global dynamics.
 These skills fuel a passion for helping students to achieve global competitiveness in collaboration, communication, creativity and critical thinking.

 Graduates are licensed to teach K-12 Art Education in the state of Kentucky.

 Students in our art education program spend their first two years studying the fundamentals of studio art.
 Before graduation, they’ll participate in a group exhibition.
 The final two years in the program will be spent grounded in art education theory and practice, including a classroom teaching practicum and courses in educational pedagogy.
 With leading-edge educator skills, mastery of art studio techniques and knowledge in visual studies, our students are on track to becoming artist educators that engage and prepare students for the challenges of the 21st century.

 All incoming Art Education majors undertake a prescribed sequence of courses in our Foundations Program.
 Students will also complete 30 hours of UK Core.
 The College of Fine Arts additionally requires that all majors complete 6 hours of coursework outside their departments but within the College and at least 39 hours of courses at or above the 300-level.

 This program consists in part of three studio courses, one each from three distinct media areas.
 Students also participate in a Freshman Exhibition (featuring work created in the two Freshman Foundation courses).